joshtho/project-phase-2/README.md

 * Fork and clone
 * Install packages with npm or yarn install
-* Run development server with yarn start
+* Run development server with npm or yarn start

 # Getting Started with Create React App